next-cpan/cnext/README.md

 - \[ \] write some tests
 - \[ \] prefer a quick file read/scan?
 - \[ \] log output to file
-- \[ \] check builder type play for cplay, Build.PL and Makefile.PL...
+- \[ \] check builder type play for cnext, Build.PL and Makefile.PL...
 - \[ \] look at AcePerl and Acme BUILD.PL - configure\_requires
 - \[ \] look
 - \[ \] support for share directories